 4. Psychology in Education Research Centre, Department of Education, University of York, York, UK

+*Corresponding author

+Email: kathryn.asbury@york.ac.uk (KA)

 Abstract

 Twin and adoption studies find that non-shared environmental (NSE) factors account for variance in most behavioural traits and offer an explanation for why genetically identical individuals differ.
 Using data from a qualitative hypothesis-generating study we designed a quantitative measure of pupils’ non-shared experiences at the end of formal compulsory education (SENSES: Student Experiences of Non-Shared Environment Scales).
 In Study 1 SENSES was administered to n=117 16-19 year old twin pairs.
 Exploratory Factor Analysis yielded a 49-item 10 factor solution which explained 63% of the variance in responses.
 SENSES showed good internal consistency and convergent and divergent validity.
 In Study 2 this factor structure was confirmed with data from n=926 twin pairs and external validity was demonstrated via significant correlations between 9 SENSES factors and both public examination performance and life satisfaction.
 These studies lend preliminary support to SENSES but further research is required to confirm its psychometric properties; to assess whether individual differences in SENSES are explained by NSE effects; and to explore whether SENSES explains variance in achievement and wellbeing.